hyperter96/gitlab-operator/doc/installation.md

   When the CR is reconciled (the status of the GitLab resource will be `Running`), you can access GitLab in your browser at `https://gitlab.example.com`.

+To log in you need to retreive the initial root password for your deployment.
+See the [Helm Chart documentation](https://docs.gitlab.com/charts/installation/deployment.html#initial-login) for further instructions.

 ## Recommended next steps

 After completing your installation, consider taking the